How to secure IoT devices in business

 When securing IoT networks, the first step is creating a map of connected IoT devices.
 Security teams must know the precise number of devices in use alongside manufacturer IDs, serial numbers, hardware, and firmware versions.

 Record any specialist features that attackers could exploit.
 For example, many IoT products use communication protocols such as NFC, Bluetooth, LoRA, or nRF24.
-Note down any devices that rely on GPS communication as well.
+Please be sure to note down any devices that rely on GPS communication as well.

 2. Apply network segmentation